ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 ``-mcmodel=<model>`` where code model is one of ``tiny``, ``small``, ``medium`` or ``large``.

-The convention for command-line option to select position-independent code is ``-fpic`` for pic ``-fPIC`` for PIC.
+The convention for command-line option to select position independent code is ``-fpic`` for pic ``-fPIC`` for PIC.
 When compiling for an executable ``-fpie`` and ``-fPIE`` have the same GOT size limitations as ``-fpic`` and ``-fPIC`` respectively.